Scalingo/documentation/_posts/platform/app/2000-01-01-autoscaler.md

 * Containers resource consumption: RAM, CPU and swap,
 * 95th percentile of the requests response time,
-* Requests per minute per container,
+* Requests per minute (RPM),
+* and RPM per container: if your application has multiple `web` containers, it is the RPM divided by the number of containers.

-The last two metrics are only available for `web` containers.
+The last three metrics are only available for `web` containers.

 ## Monitoring Autoscaling Events